vista-art/fragmentcolor/ROADMAP.md

 ## 0.10.8 Swift & Kotlin with Uniffi

-- [ ] Swift Wrappers (future)
+- [ ] Swift Wrappers
 - [ ] Kotlin Wrappers
 - [ ] Rendering features
-  - [ ] Begin Texture & Sampler support
+  - [ ] Begin Texture & Sampler support in Shaders
   - [ ] Geometry/instancing groundwork
-- [ ] Build system
-  - [ ] Improve validation & CI coverage for healthchecks
-  - [ ] Public API mapping with reflection or explicit annotations (instead of hardcoding in build.rs).
 - [ ] Mobile platform wiring
+  - [ ] Contribute to Uniffi to suport renaming structs (so I can follow the same pattern as in Python/JS)
   - [ ] iOS: create a safe helper to wrap an existing CAMetalLayer into a wgpu::Surface, then delegate to a core helper that returns WindowTarget
   - [ ] Android: finalize uniffi method scaffolding and ensure JNI handle passing is safe; wire AndroidTarget and AndroidTextureTarget
   - [ ] Core: add a helper like create_target_from_surface(surface, size) to remove duplication across platforms (Web/Python/iOS/Android)
   - [ ] Add E2E tests for iOS/Android wrappers once bindings are generated

-## Up Next
+  - [ ] Script to Test, Compile & Publish Android
+  - [ ] Script to Test, Compile & Publish iOS
 - [ ] Revemp RenderPass API
   - It must give access to all wgpu::RenderPass customizations with sensible defaults, so we keep our API simple while still allowing for advanced use cases.

-- [ ] Build System
-  - [ ] Unit test all packages before building
-  - [ ] Git hook: test builds for all platforms before push
-  - [ ] Script to Test, Compile & Publish JS
-  - [x] Script to Test, Compile & Publish Python
-  - [ ] Script to Test, Compile & Publish Android
-  - [ ] Script to Test, Compile & Publish iOS
-  - [ ] Script to Test, Compile & Publish Rust + Winit
-  - [ ] GHA wheel: Test build all packages for all OSses

-- [ ] Release Management System
-  - [ ] Automatically update docs from Rust Doc Comments
-  - [ ] Update cargo doc
-  - [ ] Script to copy contents and publish to Website

-## Backlog

 - [ ] Support 3D Textures
   - [ ] (check RenderPassColorAttachment.depth_slice)

-- [ ] Support other types of Window integrations in Python (decouple from RenderCanvas)
-  - [ ] Qt
-  - [ ] WxWidgets
-  - [ ] GLTF
-  - [ ] Jupyter
-- [ ] Compute Pass support
-- [ ] Frame setup Save & Load from JSON
 - [ ] Ensure we expose all the ways to upload data to a GPU

   - [ ] VertexBuffer